-PROGRAM SUMMARY
+1. PROGRAM SUMMARY

 Palladium is a global leader in the design, development, and delivery of Positive Impact - the intentional creation of enduring social and economic value.
-We work with corporations, governments, foundations, investors, communities and civil society to formulate strategies, and implement solutions that generate lasting social, environmental, and financial benefits.
+We work with corporations, governments, foundations, investors, communities, and civil society to formulate strategies, and implement solutions that generate lasting social, environmental, and financial benefits.

 The Feed the Future Ghana Mobilizing Finance in Agriculture (MFA) Activity is a \$25 million, 5-year USAID Activity that aims to increase commercial financing for agriculture to facilitate capital investment and promote trade.
-MFA will leverage financial incentives to spur agricultural finance market behavior change and system reform, leading to more inclusive economic growth through agribusiness development.
+MFA leverages financial incentives to spur agricultural finance market behavior change and system reform, leading to more inclusive economic growth through agribusiness development.

-To unlock agricultural finance in Ghana, the Feed the Future Ghana Mobilizing Finance in Agriculture (MFA) Activity will facilitate transactions to drive capital investment and trade in selected value chains in Ghana: maize, soy, groundnuts, cowpea, shea, cashew, mango, and other high value export crops.
-It will leverage performance-based incentives to enhance the capacity of Business Advisory Service Providers (BASPs) to close deals and catalyze financial institutions' (Fls) engagement with the target sector.
-Over the four-year period of performance (2020-2025), MFA will unlock \$309 million in investment, in addition to spurring agricultural finance market behavior change and system reform to drive sustainable agricultural lending and inclusive growth.
+To unlock agricultural finance in Ghana, the Feed the Future Ghana Mobilizing Finance in Agriculture (MFA) Activity facilitates transactions to drive capital investment and trade in selected value chains in Ghana: maize, soy, groundnuts, cowpea, and other high-value commercial crops including shea, cashew, mango, and pineapple.
+It leverages performance-based incentives to enhance the capacity of Business Advisory Service Providers (BASPs) to close deals and catalyze financial institutions' (FIs) engagement with the target sector.
+Over the five-year period of performance (2020-2025), MFA will unlock \$309.48 million in investment, in addition to spurring agricultural finance market behavior change and system reform to drive sustainable agricultural lending and inclusive growth.
+To date, MFA has mobilized \$264M in investment in 57,242 agribusinesses.

 One of MFA's key objectives is to reduce financing transaction costs and expand scale and sustainability of inclusive lending to the smallest actors, especially women, youth, smallholders, and micro enterprises seeking loans under \$10,000.
 At present, it is often unprofitable for universal FIs to lend to the smallest actors, and high interest rates charged by FIs to BOP customers due to perceived risk causes these potential borrowers to rely on the cash economy.
-MFA aims to incubate strategic partnerships that will address this market failure and mobilize \$71.2M in financing at growth-enabling terms to smallholders and microentrepreneurs.
+MFA is incubating strategic partnerships that will address this market failure through business models that mobilize \$6.3M in financing at growth-enabling terms to smallholders and microentrepreneurs.